wp-plugins/wordapp-mobile-app/README.txt

 * Mobile site design

 Premium Mobile app with push notifications
 1. Your mobile site html app is free forever.
 2. If you invite 8 people your android app is free too.
-3. Pay $19.99 a month and you will get iOS app, android app, html mobile site, push notifications and all the premium features.
+3. Premium features and you will get iOS app, android app, html mobile site, push notifications and all the premium features.

 **Thanks for all your feedback.
 Thanks to all your suggestions we have rebuilt the mobile app builder.
 You can now use any of the 50,000+ wordpress plugins**